manavmehta/Mallya/README.md

 # Mallya
-It's a ChatBot to attend to freshers' queries and your general bakar too.
+A simple ChatBot to attend to freshers' queries and your general bakar too.

 # Setup for Development
 * Clone the project : `git clone https://github.com/manavmehta/mallya.git`